 Arrive at Cork or Dublin Airport and take public transport to Glengariff.
 It may be also possible to arrive in Shannon or Kerry Airport but this will depend on your time of arrival.
 Please check with Footfalls before you book your flights.
 We will supply you with all the onward travel details that you need to get to your first accommodation.

 Your first day of walking on the Beara Way will take you through Glengariff Nature Reserve, which covers 300 ha. of old oak woodland.
-The walking trail leads you up to the Caha Mountain range where you will have some fantastic views of mountain and sea.
-Your day finishes in the scatter farming village of Adrigole, situated on the scenic shores of Bantry Bay.
-You will stay overnight in Adrigole.
+The walking trail leads you up to the Caha Mountain range, where you will have some fantastic views of the mountains and sea.
+Your day finishes in the scattered farming village of Adrigole, situated on the scenic shores of Bantry Bay.
+Complimentary taxi transfer back to Glengariff.
+You will stay overnight in Glengariff.

 Distance: 18.35 Km / 11.2 miles, Ascent: 780 m / 2340 ft, Approximate walking time: 5 / 6 hours.